 When clearing an IRQ5R-IRQ0R bit to 0, read the bit while bit set to 1, and then write 0.
-Only 0 can be written to bits IRQ5R-IRQ0R.
+In this case, 0 should be written only to the bits to be cleared and 1 to the other bits.
+The contents of the bits to which 1 is written do not change.